mmkke/GMRI/proposal.md

 Our project aims to investigate the impact of the decreased cod/haddock catch in the Barents Sea region on the price of local stock of both cod/haddock and substitute species like pollock.
 Specifically, we will focus on whether the increasingly constrained cod/haddock fisheries in the northeast Atlantic have benefited local Maine fishermen, particularly in terms of the price of typically lesser-valued fish like pollock.

 **3. Methodology**
 Our analysis will include a historic price analysis to understand the effect of the volume and price of cod/haddock imported from the Barents Sea region on domestic fish prices.
 Our particular focus will be the price of domestic Pollock.
-This will involve regression analysis and potentially other approaches to better understand the relationship between these factors.
+This will involve correlation and regression analyses and potentially other approaches to better understand the relationship between these factors.

 **4. Feasibility and Scope**
 While economic factors impacting price are complex, our analysis aims to provide meaningful insights into the impact of decreased cod/haddock catch on local fish prices.
-(4)(5) By focusing on specific regions and species, we believe our analysis will offer valuable insights for policymakers and stakeholders in the fishing industry.
+(4)(5) Untangling or otherwise accounting for these geopolitical and environmental factors will be essential to achieving a actionable result.
+However, by focusing on specific regions and species, we believe our analysis will offer valuable insights for policymakers and stakeholders in the fishing industry.

 **5. Conclusion**
 In conclusion, our project proposal seeks to shed light on the economic implications of decreased cod/haddock catch on local fish prices.
 Through careful analysis and consideration of various factors, we aim to provide valuable insights that can inform decision-making in the fishing industry.